Accounting Methods & Inventories

 Andersen Tax has the knowledge and experience necessary to help you address tax accounting method issues effectively, whether in the context of planning, compliance or IRS examinations.

-Andersen Tax professionals have experience advising companies of all sizes.
-Local office personnel are supported by our U.S. National Tax Office (USNT) located in Washington, D.C.
-Our USNT professionals have years of experience practicing before the IRS National Office handling accounting method changes, rulings, requests for technical advice and closing agreements.
+Andersen Tax professionals have years of experience practicing before IRS National Office handling accounting method changes, rulings, requests for technical advice and closing agreements.
 Our professionals work with businesses of all sizes, whether organized as a C corporation, S Corporation, partnership, or individual taxpayer.
-Our focus is on helping you achieve your goals, whether risk minimization, cash generation, or simplification.
+Our focus is on helping our clients achieve their goals, including risk minimization, cash generation, or simplification.
 Tax methods of accounting should be evaluated in the event of any major transaction.

-Some of the accounting method planning services we provide include:
+Some of the accounting methods planning services we provide include:

 Accounting Method Reviews

-We review your trial balance and book/tax reconciling items to identify potential opportunities and exposure items.
-Book and tax treatment of many items are different due to the IRS focus on accounting for income and expense when legal rights and obligations fix as compared to book accounting that matches related income and expense.
+Andersen Tax reviews your trial balance and book/tax reconciling items to identify potential opportunities and areas of exposure.
+Book and tax treatment of many items are different due to the tax requirement to account for income and expense when legal rights and obligations fix as compared to book accounting that matches related income and expense.

-We identify opportunities and exposure items, handle all administrative filings and interface with IRS to obtain permission for any advance consent or automatic method changes to correct or optimize the company's methods.
-We can assist with the implementation of the new methods and any compliance issues that arise.
-Accounting method reviews can enhance net operating losses that are available for carry back and can resolve issues that may otherwise require disclosure on Schedule UTP for uncertain tax positions.
+Andersen Tax identifies opportunities and exposure items, handle all administrative filings and interface with IRS to obtain permission for any non-automatic or automatic method changes to correct or optimize the company’s methods of accounting.
+Andersen Tax can assist with the implementation of the new methods and any compliance issues that arise.
+Accounting method reviews can enhance net operating losses that are available for carryback and can resolve issues that may otherwise require disclosure.
 They can also provide cash that can be used for debt service or business expansion.
 Taxpayers who are carrying forward net operating losses can use accounting method changes to manage alternative minimum tax liability.